About the LiveLighter campaign

 - Manage chronic diseases

-Our key message for the Australian public is that doing some physical activity is better than none, and more is better.
+Our key message is that doing some physical activity is better than none, and more is better.

 - MOVE: Do at least some physical activity each week.
 Even if you don’t currently do much physical activity, you’ll see health benefits from moving a bit more